muschellij2/process_head_ct/index.md

 Thus, it is our practice to think of them as more standardized than MRI.
 This standardization may warrant or allow the user different search and evaluation cost functions for registration, such as least squares.
-We have found though that normalized mutual information (NMI) still performs well in CT-to-CT registration and should be at least considered when using CT-to-MRI or CT-to-PET registration.
-Along with the template above, Rorden et al. (2012) released the clinical toolbox (<https://github.com/neurolabusc/Clinical>) for SPM to allow researchers to register head CT data to a standard space.
+We have found that normalized mutual information (NMI) still performs well in CT-to-CT registration and should be at least considered when using CT-to-MRI or CT-to-PET registration.
+Along with the template above, Rorden et al. (2012) released the Clinical toolbox (<https://github.com/neurolabusc/Clinical>) for SPM to allow researchers to register head CT data to a standard space.
 However, as the data are in the NIfTI format, almost all image registration software should work,